rfhtorres28/youtube_statistics_analysis/README.md

  In the initial phase of data preparation, the following tasks were performed:

  1. Load the CSV file using Python.
- 3. Removed duplicat rows, change the format of column names, detecting and replacing outliers and filling missing values.
+ 3. Removed duplicate rows, change the format of column names, detecting and replacing outliers and filling missing values.
  4. Send the cleaned data to SQL Server for Exploratory Data Analysis

 ### Second Phase